Published September 13, 2021. Updated February 26, 2024. Open access. | Purchase book ❯ |

 English common name: Iridescent Ground Snake.

-Natural history: Atractus iridescens is an uncommon semi-fossorial snake that inhabits old-growth to moderately disturbed evergreen forests, although individuals occasionally show up in rural gardens near forest border.5 This species is distributed in warm (21.6–26 °C) areas of the Chocó rainforest where the annual precipitation ranges between 2539 and 3283 mm.3 Iridescent Ground Snakes are usually active at night on soil or leaf-litter on the forest floor.5 One individual was found hidden under a rock during a torrential rain.5 Based on what is know about other ground snakes, the diet of this species probably includes earthworms and slugs.6,7 Atractus iridescens relies mostly on its cryptic coloration as a primary line of defense.
-If handled, individuals usually just try to flee, but they can also use their sharp tail tip for poking as well as flatten their body dorsoventrally to appear larger.5
+Natural history: Atractus iridescens is an uncommon semi-fossorial snake that inhabits old-growth to moderately disturbed evergreen forests, although individuals occasionally show up in rural gardens near forest borders.5 This species is distributed in warm (21.6–26°C) areas of the Chocó rainforest where the annual precipitation ranges between 2539 and 3283 mm.3 Iridescent Ground Snakes are usually active at night on soil or leaf-litter on the forest floor.5 One individual was found hidden under a rock during a torrential rain.5 Based on what is known about other ground snakes, the diet of this species probably includes earthworms and slugs.6,7 Atractus iridescens relies mostly on its cryptic coloration as a primary line of defense.
+If handled, individuals usually just try to flee, but they can also use their sharp tail-tip for poking as well as flatten their body dorsoventrally to appear larger.5

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..8 Atractus iridescens is listed in this category because the species is distributed over an area of the Chocó rainforest that has not been as heavily affected by deforestation.
 Thus, it is unlikely to be declining fast enough to qualify for a more threatened category.8 In Ecuador, three of the ten known localities of occurrence (Appendix 1) are in privately protected areas, but the remaining populations may disappear due to large-scale deforestation.
 The fear of snakes is also a source of mortality to individuals of this species.
 People in rural regions tend to kill any snake, even those not dangerous to them.5